Your child’s first 6 years are the most important!

 Breastfeeding Matters: An Important Guide to Breastfeeding for Women and their Families - Booklet

-This booklet will help women and their families explore breastfeeding from prenatal decisions, learning breastfeeding basics to gaining confidence.
-Topics include: making an informed decision, getting started, learning to breastfeed, common concerns, frequently asked questions and where to get help.
-The booklet was tested by many pregnant and breastfeeding families and contains some of their quotes.
+This guide will help you and your family to explore breastfeeding.
+Topics include: the importance of breastfeeding, making an informed decision, helping your baby get a good start, learning to breastfeed, frequently asked questions and where to get help.
+The guide was tested by many pregnant and breastfeeding families and contains some of their quotes.

 Mixing Alcohol and Breastfeeding - Printer-ready Handouts